grunde/ai21-typescript/README.md

   console.log(chunk.choices[0]?.delta?.content || '');
 }
 ```
+---

-### Files
+### Files-Usage

 The `AI21` class provides a `files` property that gives you access to the Files API.
-You can use this to upload files to the AI21 Studio, which can then be utilized as context for the conversational RAG engine
+You can use it to upload, retrieve, update, list, and delete files.

 ```typescript